Executive Artistic Director

 Ms. Shareef is a member of the inaugural class of the Arts and Culture Leaders of Color Fellowship sponsored by Americans for the Arts and American Express.
 She earned her bachelor's degree in Exercise Science and master's degree in Arts Administration from The Florida State University.

 Sharonda Whatley has been dancing for over 15 years.
 She trained and performed at Leap of Faith Dance Studio (Columbus, OH) in ballet, modern, jazz, and liturgical.
 She also performed with Tapestry Performing Arts Company (Columbus, OH) for two years and with the Cleveland Dance Project for three consecutive seasons.
-Sharonda has been a a dancer with Mojuba!
-Dance Collective since 2016.
 Sharonda has used the medium of dance to grow spiritually, artistically, and culturally.
 Off stage Sharonda is a certified Fitness Instructor and works as an Urban Planner for the City of Cleveland.

 Donna Berry is the Branch Manager of Angels Care Home Health in Fairlawn, Ohio.
 Ms. Berry is a seamstress, event planner, creative, and arts administrator.
 She has lead teams in healthcare and the arts since 1998.
 Previously, Ms. Berry was Director of Administration for the nonprofit Errin Ministries where she wore many hats.
 She sewed garments, developed and executed budgets, managed merchandising and decorated event spaces, all in addition to administering culturally relevant programming to the community.